SGSAMY/Sales-conversion-dashboard/README.md

 The dashboard focuses on quote-to-sale conversion, customer activity, policy maturity forecasting, year-over-year comparisons, and sales trends across multiple channels.

 ---
+## Business Objective

+The objective of this dashboard is to help financial services stakeholders monitor sales conversion performance, customer activity, policy maturity trends, and operational KPIs to support business decision-making and forecasting.

+---
 ## Key Features

 - KPI Reporting